Africans in Guangzhou: Intermarriage

-Foreign exchange difficulties
+Trade and currency challenges

 In addition to immigration enforcement, another difficulty to navigate for African traders has been the depreciation of several African currencies after the fall in oil prices since 2014.
 Nigerian traders who are a large part of the African contingent reported being stymied by the difficulty of obtaining foreign currency in Nigeria needed to purchase goods.
 The Nigerian government had initially reacted to the sharp depreciation in the Nigerian naira by limiting access to foreign exchange and refusing to devalue the official exchange rate.
 In order to obtain naira, Nigerian traders had to resort to the black market to buy dollars at a 75% premium, making it difficult to turn a profit.
-The foreign exchange problem proved so discouraging that one long time Nigerian clothing trader in Guangzhou interviewed by the Financial Times reported being unable to fill a single container so far into the year in the middle of 2016.
+The foreign exchange problem proved so discouraging that one long time Nigerian clothing trader in Guangzhou interviewed by the Financial Times reported being unable to fill a single container halfway into the year in 2016.
 Difficulties were reported by traders with foreign exchange in other African countries including Angola, another top oil producer.

+More recently, these challenges have intensified.
+Nigeria's ongoing currency instability and restrictions on official access to dollars have led traders to rely on informal naira–RMB networks and cryptocurrency to finance trade with China.
+Many traders say that bank-mediated transfers are no longer viable.
+According to one Igbo trader: “For us, it would be better to exchange naira directly with RMB; then 10,000,000 naira can buy one container.
+However, if I must exchange USD, I can only load half a container.”

+The naira's rapid depreciation (plummeting by more than 70% between 2022 and 2024) along with a low uptake of official currency swap programs, has left most Nigerian importers dependent on unofficial payment channels to settle trade with Chinese suppliers.
+Traders frequently cited delays, limited availability, and bureaucratic opacity at Central Bank of Nigeria forex windows.
+In some cases, traders’ efforts to wire USD or RMB through the banking system were blocked, prompting them to turn to stablecoins like USDT, despite regulatory crackdowns.